Fairbanks police arrest 2 suspects in Dec. 13 shooting

-Curtis Frary, 19, and Niikia Brown, 21, are charged with felony assault in the shooting of 28-year-old Lawrence Perdue, police said.
+Police say 19-year-old Curtis Frary and 21-year-old Niikia Brown are charged with felony assault in the shooting of 28-year-old Lawrence Perdue.

 A witness called police just before 10:30 p.m.
 Dec.
 13 to report four to five shots fired on Stewart Street east of Growden Park.
 The witness also reported a silver sedan leaving the area at high speed.